dartdigital/dart-flysystem-provider/README.md

 ## Installation

 ### Install:
-`composer require dartdigital/craft-storage-provider`
+`composer require dartdigital/dart-flysystem-provider`

 ### Config

-Add the configuration file `craft-storage-provider.php` to the `config` folder.
+Add the configuration file `dart-flysystem-provider.php` to the `config` folder.

 This configuration file defines the storage adapter for the Craft Storage Provider plugin.
 It supports multiple environments, allowing for flexible storage solutions such as using local storage in development and Amazon S3 in production.